 Third-party websites like Zillow and Trulia (which merged as of 2015), and Realtor.com are for-profit businesses, and part of the business model of sites like Zillow, Trulia, and Realtor.com is to sell advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising on those websites will be sent that inquiry directly, bypassing the listing brokerage altogether.

 What often happens is that a potential buyer sees a listing on a website like Realtor.com, that buyer will contact their real estate agent to let them know they want to see the property, and the real estate agent in the process of setting up a showing for the property will access the MLS directly and will end up contacting the seller, rather than the listing brokerage, because of the notes in the special showing instructions field of the MLS listing.

 Entry Only MLS Listings Look Just Like “Full Commission” Listings

-AS a FSBO interested in listing your property for sale or rent for a flat fee, without paying a listing agent’s full commission, the way in which the contact information is setup is of benefit to you given that your entry only MLS listing will look no different to the public than any other “standard” MLS listing (because your personal FSBO contact information is not listed on websites like Realtor.com, the general public does not know the property is listed by owner).
-It’s only licensed real estate professionals who access the MLS directly who can see the seller’s personal contact information, and who are also bound by fiduciary duties to their client to show all property (including entry only MLS listings) that meet their client’s search criteria.
+AS a FSBO interested in listing your property for sale or rent for a flat fee, without paying a listing agent’s full commission, contact information on your entry only MLS listing will look no different to the public than any other “standard” MLS listing – because your personal FSBO contact information is not listed on websites like Realtor.com, the general public does not know the property is listed for sale by owner.
+It’s only licensed real estate professionals who access the MLS directly who can see the seller’s personal contact information, and who are also bound by fiduciary duties to their clients to show all property (including entry only MLS listings) that meet their client’s search criteria.
 It’s the combination of these items, among other things, that protect a FSBO and make a FSBO’s entry only MLS listing appear just the same as an MLS listing by a traditional real estate brokerage charging a “full commission”.